rh-mobb/documentation/docs/aro/gpu/README.md

 ###  Optional: If you don't have any RHEL entitlements

-If you don't have any RHEL entitlements on your account, please register for free Developer entitlement.
+If you don't have any RHEL entitlements on your account, please [register for free Developer entitlement](https://developers.redhat.com/register).

+This free entitlement will allow you to compile the nvidia operator.

 ## Add GPU Machine Set